qyang-nj/llios/xctest/README.md

 # XCTest

-The word "xctest" is extensively used in the world of iOS testing, the test bundle (`.xctest`), the test framework (`XCTest.framework`), and the test runner (`xctest`).
-This sample will dive into some details about iOS testing.
+The word "xctest" is extensively used in the realm of iOS testing, the test bundle (`.xctest`), the test framework (`XCTest.framework`), and the test runner (`xctest`).
+This article along with a sample will dive into some details about iOS testing.

 ## Build and Run
 The script `build_and_run.sh` in this directory will build a simple xctest bundle and run it on the simulator directly without Xcode or other full-fledged test runners.